hasanosman2020/udacityCapstoneTravelApp/README.md

         - utils.test.js

-2. Webpack config contains the following scripts: test, test-watch, start, build-prod, build-dev, start-both.
+2. Webpack config contains the following scripts: test, test-watch, start, build, build-prod, build-dev, start-both.
 Dev server is included.

 3. Testing.
 JEST is used for testing.
 All tests have been passed.